francescolonardo/CRTE-Preparation/06_crte_ad_trust_attacks.md

 **HeidiSQL**

-Using HeidiSQL client, let's login to `us-mssql` using windows authentication of `studentuser51`.
+Using HeidiSQL client, let's login to `us-mssql` using Windows authentication of `studentuser51`.
 Once logged-in, use openquery to enumerate linked databases.

 ```sql
 select * from master..sysservers